hotwax/oms-documentation/user-manuals/fulfillment/pickingApp.md

 ### Scan
 Use the built-in scanner to scan products to search the picklist items, eliminating the manual effort of searching an item.

+### Select Item

+Select the picklist items by clicking on the checkbox for the picked item.

 ### Select all

-Select all the picklist items with a single click to quickly acknowledge the completeion of all picklist items.
+Select all the picklist items with a single click to quickly acknowledge the completion of all picklist items.

 {% embed url="https://youtu.be/zllJ_IKgVEw" %}

 ### Complete a Picklist

-Complete a picklist to initaite the packing process.
+Complete a picklist to initiate the packing process.

 {% embed url="https://youtu.be/ceLyIXTE9gk" %}
 Video: Complete picklist